 - 4 large eggs

 - 4 slices precooked bacon (see note)

-- 12 tsp pesto per egg divided, (3 teaspoons per egg)
+- 12 tsp pesto divided (3 teaspoons per egg)

 - I buy precooked bacon at Costco.
-You can also use completely raw bacon, but you will have to precook it until it's pink and almost done before adding your raw egg in.
+You can also use completely raw bacon, but you will have to precook it until it's almost done before you assemble the egg cups.